promptping-ai/promptping-foundation/Sources/pr-comments/README.md

 ## License

-Part of the promptping-foundation package.
+Part of the PromptPingFoundation package.